Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Garlic Flavored Boilies

-The most convenient way of using garlic boilies for fishing for any species such as carp is to buy ready-made boilies, alternatively, some carp anglers will add garlic to their boilie recipes.
+The most convenient way of using garlic boilies for fishing for any species, such as carp, is to buy ready-made boilies.
+Alternatively, some carp anglers will add garlic to their boilie recipes.

 The essential ingredients are the same as most boilie mixes:

-• Ten eggs
+- Ten eggs

-• Base mix (350gms each of Soya flour, Semolina, and Maize meal)
+- Base mix (350gms each of Soya flour, Semolina, and Maize meal)

-• Liquid additives of your choice
+- Liquid additives of your choice

-• Garlic powder or garlic puree
+- Garlic powder or garlic puree

-Most boilies have a variety of flavors and not just a single element of garlic.
+Most boilies have a variety of flavours and not just a single element of garlic.
 50 to 100 grams maximum will be enough for 1kg of base mix, roughly 10%.
 Likewise, your liquid additives should also be around the 10% quantity (approximately 100ml)

 Garlic Infused Bread